x1nigo/dotfiles/README.md

 - `zathura` - pdf viewer
 - `mpv` - video/audio player
 - `ncmpcpp` - music player daemon
-- `newsboat` - an feed reader for text terminals
+- `newsboat` - feed reader for text terminals

 If you don't want to use `neovim` and just want the regular `vim`, you can just copy init.vim from `.config/nvim` and replace it with either